 (Note: If you failed to register with the Selective Service System before you reached age 26, you must do the following: 1.
 Request and complete the Selective Service System’s questionnaire form.
 Answer the questions fully, make a copy, and return the form to the Selective Service System.
 2. You will then receive an advisory letter from the Selective Service.
 3. Bring the copy of the questionnaire and the advisory to your interview.
 Selective Service System telephone number: 1-847-688-6888 or 1-847-688-2576.)

-If you are unable to take the full oath of allegiance, bring a letter from your church explaining how your religious beliefs prevent you from taking the full oath.
+If you are unable to take the full oath of allegiance, bring a letter from your church explaining how your religious beliefs prevent you from taking the full oath to your naturalization interview.

 If you have minor children residing outside of your home, bring evidence of your payment of financial support, such as cancelled checks, money order receipts and bank drafts showing your payment record, along with copies of any court or government orders relating to the required payment.

-ADDITIONAL DOCUMENTS FOR CASES BASED ON A MARRIAGE TO A US CITIZEN
+ADDITIONAL DOCUMENTS FOR NATURALIZATION INTERVIEW BASED ON A MARRIAGE TO A US CITIZEN

 - Proof that your spouse has been a U.S. citizen for more than three years, such as birth certificate, naturalization certificate, certificate of citizenship, or U.S. passport.